wp-plugins/ewww-image-optimizer/readme.txt

 = NextGEN Integration =

 Features re-optimization capability, and bulk optimizing.
+The NextGEN Bulk Optimize function is located near the bottom of the NextGEN menu, and will optimize all images in all galleries.
+NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

+= GRAND Flash Album Gallery Integration =

-The NextGEN Bulk Optimize function is located under the Wordpress Tools menu, and will optimize all images in all galleries.
-If anyone has a better idea for where the tool should go, feel free to post in the support area, or on the plugin homepage.
-Alternatively, if you can figure out a way to hook into the existing NextGEN menu, that would be ideal.
-I just can't seem to find a way to do that.
+Features optimization on upload capability, and bulk optimizing.
+The Bulk Optimize function is located near the bottom of the FlAGallery menu, and will optimize all images in all galleries.
+Re-optimization via the gallery management pages is pending an update from the FlAGallery author.
 NOTE: Does not optimize thumbnails on initial upload, must re-optimize images to optimize thumbnails.

 == Installation ==